 Affirmations & Acknowledgements

-Porchlight values its audiences, artists, technicians, staff, board, donors, community partners, teachers, students, and volunteers, and the uniqueness each brings to the tapestry of our art.
-We treat one another fairly and honor each other’s experiences, beliefs, perspectives, abilities, and backgrounds, regardless of race, religion, language, immigration status, sexual orientation, gender identification, ability status, socio-economic status, national identity, or other identity markers.
+Porchlight values its audiences, artists, technicians, staff, board, donors, community partners, teachers, students and volunteers, and the uniqueness each brings to the tapestry of our art.
+We treat one another fairly and honor each other’s experiences, beliefs, perspectives, abilities and backgrounds, regardless of race, religion, language, immigration status, sexual orientation, gender identification, ability status, socio-economic status, national identity or other identity markers.

 Porchlight recognizes the history of oppression and injustice that has resulted in ongoing disparities for those who were brought here against their will or migrated from their homeland, as well as for those who have lived on this land for centuries.
 Truth and acknowledgment are critical in building mutual respect and authentic connections across all barriers of heritage and difference.
 This statement is one small step in acknowledging the history that brought us to this place and time, and to help us seek understanding of our place within that history: